cbmira01/Ollama-for-SQL-Server/Docs/USAGE.md

 - `@modelName`: Name of a hosted model, such as 'llama3.2' or 'mistral'.
 - `@askPrompt`: Main prompt or question.
 - `@morePrompt`: Additional context or information for the prompt.
-- `@numCompletions`: Number of prompt completions to retrieve. (for CompleteMultiplePrompts)
+- `@numCompletions`: Number of prompt completions to retrieve.

 ### GetAvailableModels